marcusaasjensen/unity-editor-mouse-clicking-recorder/README.md

 You can also start another recording session on an **existing recording**.
 Be cautious, **the first click will be the last mouse click you have made when you have lastly recorded this list**.
-So remember this to stay in rythm!
+So remember this to stay in rhythm!

 ## Play your Own Recording
 Now that you have finished recording yourself, it's time to hear and see how it shows up with the "Recording Player" GameObject.